itom-project/itom/docs/userDoc/source/04_itom_gui/propertyDialog.rst

 **Default Style Settings**

-On this page it is possible to set global plot parameters.
-Each time a plot is opened it is checked which global properties are of intrest for this type of plot.
-Bellows figure shows some of connections between the settings and the different plot of the 1DQwtPlot and 2DQwtPlot elements .
+Here you have the possibility to set global plot settings like e.g. the legend font.
+If a setting is not provided by any plot type the setting will be ignored.
+The figures below are showing some examples of the different settings.

 .. figure:: images/generalPlotSettings.png
     :scale: 80%